I never thought I would say this, but I’m toying with the idea of “reissuing” OH YOU THIS.

-you are in awe of my dancing skills. there’s no shame in that. if you ask nicely, i may let you dance with me.
+You are in awe of my dancing skills.
+There’s no shame in that.
+If you ask nicely, I may let you dance with me.

-i always thought this one was a little creepy. maybe that’s why i like it. i was torn between this picture, and the one that ultimately won out for the album cover.
+I always thought this one was a little creepy.
+Maybe that’s why I like it.
+I was torn between this picture and the one that ultimately won out for the album cover.

-i look a little suspicious here. i swear i didn’t do anything to your housecoat that was unbecoming.
+I look a little suspicious here.
+I swear I didn’t do anything to your housecoat that was unbecoming.

-there are quite a few more, including some in-studio shots, but at the moment i can’t find the cd containing the entire series of photos, so that’s all we’ve got for now. i’m sure it’ll turn up at some point. that’s probably more of me than you want to look at anyway.
+There are quite a few more, including some in-studio shots, but at the moment I can’t find the CD that has the entire series of photos on it, so that’s all we’ve got for now.
+I’m sure it’ll turn up at some point.
+That’s probably more of me than you want to look at anyway.